ihawn/MazeCruncher/README.md

 * **Animation Speed:** The speed scale for the maze animation.
 1 = n cell traversals per second where n = your monitor's refresh rate.

-## A maze generated with hunt and kill and solved with Dijkstra's
+## A small maze generated with Hunt and Kill and solved with Dijkstra's

 ![alt text](https://github.com/ihawn/MazeCruncher/blob/main/SmallMaze.gif)